Knife legislation: Spain

 In Spain, there are stringent laws proscribing the carrying of armas blancas, or fighting knives, and prohibiting the manufacture, sale, possession, or use of certain knives classified as prohibited.
 Armas blancas and other sharp-bladed instruments or cutting tools may be freely purchased and owned provided they are not on the list of prohibited weapons, are not purchased or possessed by minors, are kept at home for the exclusive purpose of a collection, and are not transported on the public roads.
 It is against the law generally to carry, display, or use any kind of knife in public, especially knives with pointed blades, unless one is on one's property or is working or engaged in a legitimate sporting activity requiring the use of such a knife.

 The list of prohibited weapons is found in Anexo I – Armas prohibidas of the Real Decreto 137/1993 Por El Que Se Aprueba EL Reglamento de Armas, which prohibits the manufacture, importation, distribution, sale, possession and use of sword canes, automatic knives (switchblades), as well as daggers of any type.
 Knives with a double-edged, pointed-tip blade 11 cm or less in length (measured from the forward end of the handle to the tip of the blade) are considered to be armas blancas, which may be owned, but not carried in public.
 The law also prohibits the marketing, advertising, sale, possession, and use of folding knives with a blade length exceeding 11 cm, measured from the bolster or top of the handle to the tip of the blade.
 Certain exceptions to the list of prohibited knives exist for legitimate knife collections and historical artifacts registered with the Guardia Civil for possession exclusively at one's home.

 Civilians are prohibited from possessing knives, machetes, and other bladed weapons officially issued to the police, military, and other official authorities without a special license.
 Sale of such weapons requires presenting an official arms license duly certifying the identity and status of the person entitled to possess such weapons.

 Sweden

 Swedish law prohibits carrying knives in public areas, including schools and vehicles in these areas, unless the carrier has a legitimate purpose for carrying a knife.
-Examples of legitimate purposes include artisans who use a knife at work, soldiers in uniform carrying a knife, or the normal use of a pocket knife.
+Examples of legitimate purposes include artisans who use a knife at work, soldiers in uniform carrying a knife, hiking & camping purposes or the normal use of a pocket knife.
 The same law also regulates some other objects made to thrust, cut, or otherwise intended for crime against life and health.
 Furthermore, objects that are "particularly" intended for crime against life and health, such as switchblades, shurikens, and brass knuckles, are not permitted to be owned by, given to, or sold to anyone under the age of 21.
 Carrying a weapon for self-defence does not count as a legitimate purpose.